So, you love basil; you keep it handy in your kitchen and think its flavor makes anything taste better.

 Also, it’s vital to know that if your cat is vomiting, you shouldn’t give him any food for a few hours.
 These few hours of fasting would provide some much-needed rest to his digestive system.

 You can also feed your cat some berries as that would give much-needed fiber.
-Can cats eat raspberries?
-If you have been curious about it, read it up here in detail.

 What to do if cats eat basil?